SeokwonJung-Jay/MPCBench/evaluation/evaluator_prompt.md

 - The model's final answer.
 - The model's rationale (its own explanation of how it solved the task).

-Your job is to score the model along three dimensions:
+Your job is to score the model along two dimensions:

-1) Faithfulness-to-trace (0–5)
+1) Answer requirements satisfaction (0–5)
-2) Faithfulness-to-facts (0–5)
+2) Source grounded reasoning (0–5)
-3) Reasoning coverage / informativeness (0–5)

 IMPORTANT ASSUMPTIONS